-15) Giphy for Chrome
+4. Giphy for Chrome

 Everyone loves animated GIFs.
 They make emails, blogs, and social media posts engaging and funny, and with this extension, you can easily grab a GIF from Giphy's huge database for whatever content you're working on without navigating away.

 Grammarly is my go-to app for reviewing blog posts for proper spelling, grammar, and word use.
 You can drop large pieces of text into the desktop application for review, or you can use the handy Chrome extension to call out any grammar errors you're making while typing on the web.
-Here’s an example of Grammarly pointing out an error I was about to make in a tweet:

 Have you ever come across a word you're not familiar with while doing research online?
 Instead of Googling it in a separate tab, quickly highlight the word and click on the Google Dictionary extension to get the definition.

 For those times when you and your coworkers are working on computers with different operating systems, or want to collaborate on a live document together, check out Office Editing.
 This extension lets you easily drop Microsoft Office files into Google Drive to view and edit them without needing the software installed on your hard drive.
-Here’s an example of an Excel file that I dropped into my Google Drive:

 Sometimes it's hard to free yourself of distractions to write productively, especially if you're writing online.
-This extension quickly opens a new tab for a clean and neutral text editor that auto-saves while you're working if you need a break from where you normally write.
+This new extension quickly opens a new tab for a clean and neutral text editor that auto-saves while you're working if you need a break from where you normally write.